 If a student receives 3 detentions, for any reason, the fourth assigned detention will result in the student being assigned a Friday School.
-If the student receives two Friday Schools during one year it will result in the student receiving a 3 day out of school suspension and the student being placed on a probationary contract.
+If the student accumulates the equivalent of two Friday Schools during one school year it will result in the student receiving a 3 day out of school suspension and the student being placed on a probationary contract.
 This can be modified at the discretion of the Administration depending upon the severity of the infraction.